 What is Visual Literacy?

 The basic definition of visual literacy is the ability to read, write and create visual images.
 It is a concept that relates to art and design but it also has much wider applications.
 Visual literacy is about language, communication and interaction.
-Visual media is a linguistic tool with which we communicate, exchange ideas and navigate our highly visual digital world.
+Visual media is a linguistic tool with which we communicate, exchange ideas and navigate our complex world.

-The term was first coined in 1969 by John Debes, who was the founder of the International Visual Literacy Association:
+The term “visual literacy” was first coined in 1969 by John Debes, who was the founder of the International Visual Literacy Association:

 “Visual Literacy refers to a group of vision-competencies a human being can develop by seeing and at the same time having and integrating other sensory experiences.
 The development of these competencies is fundamental to normal human learning.
 When developed, they enable a visually literate person to discriminate and interpret the visible actions, objects, symbols, natural or man-made, that he encounters in his environment.
 Through the creative use of these competencies, he is able to communicate with others.
 Through the appreciative use of these competencies, he is able to comprehend and enjoy the masterworks of visual communication.” – John Debes, 1969